Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 - Cover the petals with another sheet of cling wrap.

-- Cut a hole in the centre of the cling wrap as shown below.
+Cut a hole in the centre of the cling wrap as shown above.

 - Create the red and yellow petals in the spaces created by the leaves.